tanfwong/rfsoc_notes/_sources/ch8/impl.md

   - All the stages in the butterfly SFG are instantiated in the loop `Stage_Loop` of the function `fft()`.
 The loop is fully unrolled, and $\nu$ different instances of `butterfly_stage()` will be synthesized to implement the butterfly SFG.
-The two-dimensional array `X` is instantiated to hold the intermediate FFT coefficients shown in the shaded vertices in {numref}`butterfly8_mod`.
-The array is implemented as blockRAM, and is partitioned differently in the two dimensions to improve access to the block RAM.
+A ping-pong buffer (array `X`) is instantiated to hold the intermediate FFT coefficients shown in the shaded vertices in {numref}`butterfly8_mod`.
+The array is implemented as block RAM, and is partitioned differently in the two dimensions to improve access to the block RAM.
   - We may use more PL resources to parallelize the processing the